An interesting addition to the small-SUV crossover ranks.

 - All models major on comfort and refinement

 - The styling won't be to everyone's taste

 - No high-powered version or hybrid at launch

 - Limited range of engines; single bodystyle

-The all-new Mitsubishi Eclipse Cross's first public appearance is at the 2017 Geneva International Motor Show.
+The all-new Mitsubishi Eclipse Cross is set to go on sale later this year, with deliveries taking place in Octover 2017, followed by first deliveries in January 2018.
 It joins the range including to slot between the Mitsubishi ASX and the big-selling Outlander.

 Arresting styling from this SUV specialist

 This one is marked out by a stylish, angular look that has it stand out from the crowd, although, front on, it's very similar to other offerings from Mitsubishi.

 The front end is rugged, geometric and largely faithful to the Mitsubishi family face, but it's entirely different from the B-posts back.
 The roofline drops sharply, then a pronounced body slash zips back in the opposite direction.
 Round the back you find a tailgate with a split glasshouse, like a Civic or Prius.